ElectionDataAnalysis/electiondata/README.md

 Each state directory has three subfolders.

 ### `data`
 Holds datafiles from the state.
-Each election has a subfolder (whose name must be the `Short_Name` for that election per the `context/Election.txt` file).
+Each election has a subfolder (whose name must be the `ShortName` for that election per the `context/Election.txt` file).
 Each election subfolder has subfolders named for the munger appropriate for the contained files.

 ### `meta` holds metadata files for the state